UCI Health pain medicine expert helps patient deal with arthritis and avoid knee replacement

 The Coolief procedure is minimally invasive and takes less than an hour to relieve pain for up to a year.
 Shah said it also reduces the need for pain management medication.

 UCI Health comprises the clinical enterprise of the University of California, Irvine.
 Patients can access UCI Health at primary and specialty care offices across Orange County and at its main campus, UCI Medical Center in Orange, California.
 The 417-bed acute care hospital provides tertiary and quaternary care, ambulatory and specialty medical clinics, and behavioral health and rehabilitation services.
-UCI Medical Center features Orange County’s only National Cancer Institute-designated comprehensive cancer center, high-risk perinatal/neonatal program and American College of Surgeons-verified Level I adult and Level II pediatric trauma center and regional burn center.
+UCI Medical Center is home to Orange County’s only National Cancer Institute-designated comprehensive cancer center, high-risk perinatal/neonatal program and American College of Surgeons-verified Level I adult and Level II pediatric trauma center and regional burn center.
 UCI Health serves a region of nearly 4 million people in Orange County, western Riverside County and southeast Los Angeles County.
 Follow us on Facebook and Twitter.